mindfiredigital/page-builder/CONTRIBUTING.md

 If you have questions or need assistance, feel free to create an issue or directly contact the maintainers.

-Thank you for your interest in contributing to ESLint Plugin Hub!
+Thank you for your interest in contributing to Page builder!
 We appreciate your efforts in making this project better.

 Happy contributing!